Go Wild at Hudnall

 Wild Wellbeing and Wild About are both half-day or one-day sessions and can either be booked individually or as a block of six weekly sessions.

 All sessions enable young people to explore the natural world using the five senses of sight, sound, touch, smell and taste in a fun and engaging way.
 They will also learn some useful mindfulness tools that they can use to help them manage their emotions on a day-to-day basis such as anxiety, anger, frustration and sadness.

 In addition to offering nature-based activities there are also opportunities to volunteer to create and improve wildlife habitats as part of the conservation plan.
 Over the three-year project, the Herts and Middlesex Wildlife Trust will lead the delivery of a programme of conservation works which aim to create more diverse and sustainable grassland, pond, woodland and hedgerow habitats as well as an orchard.

 There will be two open days a year for families and communities to come to Hudnall Park and find out more about the project and the landscape.

 Want to take part?

-If you would like to know more about future programmes or make a booking, please contact the YC Hertfordshire Go Wild Team:
+If you would like to know more about future programmes, make a booking or refer a young person to the programme, please contact the YC Hertfordshire Go Wild Team: